7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-Frequently Asked Questions
+Frequently Asked Question

 Are feminine hygiene products flushed in the bathroom causing damage? actually harm my pipes?

-Are flushable wipes actually flushable?
+Are flushable wipes truly flushable?

-Do I have to use baby wipes to flush them down the toilet?
+Do I have to wash baby wipes by flushing them down the toilet?

-Do paper towels need to be used to flush?
+Are paper towels okay to flush?

 Additional Information